A northbound-only service area which started out small but has grown with time. Southbound traffic should use Roadchef's Killington Lake.

 In 1978, a partnering Burton East services was considered, but cancelled due to low traffic levels.
 In 1996 Extra applied to build a southbound service area opposite the existing one, but their plans were refused as there were now enough services nearby.

-The location of the services had been chosen by the Ministry to catch Lakeland traffic.
-The idea of having it on one side of the road only reduced the environmental damage, and encouraged operators who might not want to invest in two buildings.
+The location of the service area had been chosen by the Ministry to catch Lakeland traffic.
+The idea was having it on one side of the road only reduced the environmental damage, and encouraged bids from operators who might not want to invest in two buildings.

 Custom was expected to be very low, so only a £30,000 investment was requested and a very short lease was offered.

-Bids to run the services came from Mobil, Shell and a company called Alpine who made a promising bid.
+Bids to run the service area came from Mobil, Shell and a company called Alpine who made a promising bid.

 | Lancaster (16 miles)|